kalvinter/jobscraper/README.md

 # JobScraper
 [![codecov](https://codecov.io/gh/kalvinter/jobscraper/branch/master/graph/badge.svg?token=dIrpvpdPVr)](https://codecov.io/gh/kalvinter/jobscraper)

 WebScraper for job-posting websites.
-Automate finding interesting job postings.
-Spend less time looking for job postings and focus on writing your applications.
+Get a quick overview over all potentiall interesting job-postings across multiple platforms.

+The repository is easily extendable and intended as a hobby project to play with selenium and make looking for a job more fun ;)

 Currently four major Austrian job-posting-websites are implemented:
 - karriere.at
 - stepstone.at
 - monster.at
 - jobs.at

-The repository is easily extendable and intended as a hobby project to play with selenium and make looking for a job more fun ;)

 ## Features